 Kapalabhati means forehead shining, Kapala = skull and bhati = shining or cleaning).
-This is very different from our yogic breath, here we are doing a short quick sniffing breath (the opposite of how to breathe in a yoga practice!).
+This is very different from our yogic breath, here we are doing a short quick exhale puffs (the opposite of how to breathe in a yoga practice!).
 In our yoga practice we do a steady balanced chesty sounding breath.

 Air enters our 2 nostrils in 3 streams the first two streams go downward to the lungs, the third stream is a little stream that goes upward delivering oxygen to the brain.
 This is the stream that “sniffs” as this stream pulls the scents across our olfactory organ where we can smell them.
 Kapalabhati helps to propel the breath upward through this 3rd stream toward the skull where it helps to detox the brain through the glymphatics, and in the process due to the pumping action of our abs the lymphatics in the abdomen also get a massage helping them to move and detoxify as well.

 During normal breathing processes you want most your air going down the 2 main streams into your lungs and only a thin stream going to your brain.
 Here we are pulling more air upward to than usual.